 You can place your seeds in the refrigerator for a few weeks, whether in their package or in a plastic bag with some lightly-moistened peat moss.
 This will mimic the winter dormancy period needed for the seeds to germinate.

-After the cold stratification, start the seeds indoors three to four weeks before the last frost date, or sow outdoors once the danger of frost has passed.
+After the cold stratification period, start the seeds indoors three to four weeks before the last frost date, or sow them outdoors once the danger of frost has passed.

-Sow them in groups of five or six seeds, in groupings 18 to 24 inches apart.
-Lightly cover them with soil, and keep moist until they germinate.
+Sow them in groups of five or six seeds spacing 18 to 24 inches apart.
+Lightly cover the seeds with soil, and keep moist until they germinate.
 This usually takes about three to four weeks.
 Once established, these hardy plants will return every year.

 Potting and Repotting

 Growing marsh mallows in containers is not recommended as the plant needs consistently wet soil, which is difficult to maintain because container plants dry out much faster than garden soil.